“Digital Resources of Knowledge and their Contribution to Philology” Workshop

-During the 2nd cycle series, members of the Association of Philologists, Mr. Philippos Delis and Mr. Vasilis Vasileiou, experienced in digital literacy, also participate as educators, introducing their colleagues to the use of valued and trusted greek aggregators and sites, useful in their field work.
+During the 2nd cycle series, members of the Association of Philologists, such as Mr. Philippos Delis and Mr. Vasilis Vasileiou, experienced in digital literacy, also participated as educators, introducing their colleagues to the use of valued and trusted greek aggregators and sites, useful in their field work.

-During the workshop held in May 2016, it is worth mentioning that Dr. Vassilis Vassileiadis, scientific researcher at the Center for the Greek Language, was invited as educator and introduced the participants to ways of using the educational platforms Proteas and Psifides in their teaching.
-Furthermore, Dr. Vassileiadis gave a lecture, open to all interested literature teachers, on the topic: “Psifides and Proteas: digital resources for the Greek language and language education.
-A Tool, a digital content repository or something more?”
+During the workshop held in May 2016 and in April 2019, Dr. Vassilis Vassileiadis, scientific researcher at the Center for the Greek Language, was invited as educator and introduced the participants to ways of using the educational platforms of the Center for the Greek Language in their teaching.

-The workshop series were coordinated by Matina Goga, Maria Konstantopoulou and Giorgos Trapalis and this threefold collaboration is a result of the collaboration between CHS GR and the FOUGARO cultural complex and the Society for the Promotion of Education and Learning.
+The workshop series is coordinated by Matina Goga, Giorgos Trapalis, and Maria Konstantopoulou.
+This collaboration is a result of the collaboration between CHS Greece and the Society for the Promotion of Education and Learning, as well as the FOUGARO Art Center.
 Its content is the product of a similar workshop that the coordinators attended at the Center for Hellenic Studies in Washington DC with a wide adaptation and development to the requirements of Greek educational reality.